May 22, 2025

 Florida's CORE Program: Addressing the Opioid Crisis

-This panel will provide an in-depth status update on Florida’s CORE (Community Outreach, Recovery, and Education) program, a critical initiative in the state’s ongoing efforts to combat the opioid crisis.
+This panel will provide an in-depth status update on Florida’s CORE (Coordinated Opioid Recovery) Network, a critical initiative in the state’s ongoing efforts to combat the opioid crisis.
 This session will explore the progress and impact of CORE, which integrates prevention, treatment, and recovery services to support individuals and communities affected by opioid use disorder.
 Speakers will also discuss additional promising strategies for addressing the opioid crisis among Floridians.

 1:00-2:00